-The Benchmark is a unique collaboration aimed at improving the performance of all participating charities, and was recently rated good or excellent value for money by 91% of participants.
+The benchmark is a unique collaboration aimed at improving the performance of all participating charities, and was recently rated good or excellent value for money by 84% of participants.
 It has two main objectives:

-- To allow individual charities to compare the metrics, facts and figures of their own digital activities with peer charities in the UK
+- To allow charities to compare the metrics, facts and figures of their own digital activities with other charities.

-- To provide insights and ideas into how charities can develop their digital communications and fundraising work in the UK
+- To provide insights and ideas into how charities can develop their digital communications and fundraising work.

 How does it work?

-Participant charities grant CharityComms access to their Google Analytics data.
-CharityComms pulls this Analytics data from each charity into an interactive dashboard in Google Data Studio, where participant charities can see how their stats compare to their peers.
+Participant charities grant Digital Benchmark Ltd access to their Google Analytics data.
+This Analytics data is then pulled into an interactive dashboard in Google Data Studio, where participant charities can see how their stats compare to their peers.